 Accidents involving semi-trucks are among the deadliest on our roadways.
 Jackknife truck accidents are no exception—in fact, they’re some of the worst of a bad lot.
 When a massive tractor-trailer folds in on itself—much like a jackknife snapping shut—while at highway speeds, astronomical damage may ensue.

 If a jackknife truck accident has injured you, you are probably facing extensive damages, including exorbitant medical expenses and a crushing emotional fallout.
-The dedicated truck accident lawyers at Stewart J. Guss, Attorney at Law, are committed to helping you recover every penny you deserve!
+The dedicated truck accident lawyers at Stewart J. Guss, Injury Accident Lawyers, are committed to helping you recover every penny you deserve!
 Our experienced truck accident legal team cares about your claim, and we’re here to help, for free, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE!

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer